farrez30/1-Cat_Photo_App/README.md

 # 1-Cat_Photo_App

-learning basic web responsive design by using basic HTML tags
+Learning basic web responsive design by using basic HTML tags.

+HTML tags give a webpage its structure.
-Using some HTML tags to add photos, buttons, and other elements to a webpage.
+Here I use some common HTML tags to add photos, buttons, and other elements to a webpage.